area4lib/area4/CONTRIBUTING.md

 Documented.
 Keep it well documented, so one can learn from it.
 * Reusable.
 Keep it cohese and modular, with as little responsibility per programming unit (function, method, class, module, project) as possible, so one can reuse it.
 * Testable.
 Keep it easy to debug and test, so one can be confident that it works properly.
 Please keep the [Travis CI build](https://travis-ci.com/RDIL/area4) and [Cirrus CI Build](https://cirrus-ci.com/github/RDIL/area4) at passing if possible.
 Travis doesn't directly test the code for errors, rather checks to see if it is safe and ready to deploy to PyPI if needed!
 * Python 3 compatible.
 Area4 aims to support Python 3 versions (including PyPy3.5), and does not support versions below Python3.
+The one thing that does not follow this rule is the package info function, which requires F-strings (which are only supported in Python 3.6 and above).

+## Timing
+Timing is important, all project staff have lives and don't hang 'round this repository 24/7.
+They all are in United States

-### Divider style
+## Divider style
-The divider style can be found in the documentation.
+The divider style can be found in the `info for devs` section of the documentation.

 ## Documentation format
-When adding dividers, it must be added to the list of dividers in the docs (/projectrootfolder/docs/index.rst) as well as have its own docs in the function in the code.
+When adding dividers, it must be added to the list of dividers in the docs (`/projectrootfolder/docs/div-looks.rst`) as well as have its own docs in the function in the code.

 -------------------